andlabs/reallymine/README.md

 - brute force program: http://forum.hddguru.com/viewtopic.php?t=19408&f=1&start=40&#p136073 describes some necessary ciphertext alterations (byteswapping)
 - get a more comprehensive list of the affected drives
 	- confirm if MyPassport is affected /in exactly the same way/ and update the description of this repo
-- my Drive A has two sectors that begin with `WD`, the key sector and some other, and neither of them use `WDv1`
+- my Drive A has two sectors that begin with `WD`, the key sector and some other, and neither of them use `WDv1` (and the part between the two `WD`s is 16 bytes smaller)
-- drives that use one specific vendor's bridge chip have an entirely different format for this sector; TODO
+- drives that use some(?)
+Symwase bridge chips have an entirely different format for this sector; TODO
 - get info about Drive A's bridge chip; I still have it and it still works
 	- find Drive B's bridge chip; no idea if it can be salvaged but I still have it somewhere around here
 - get the model number from Drive A's case